The house used as Siegfried Farnham's home and surgery.

 MONDAY 9-9-24

-The drizzle and low cloud turned to proper heavy rain by late afternoon and didn't finish with us until around bed time which meant we didn't have to lay in bed and listen to it hitting the motorhomes' steel roof.
+The drizzle and low cloud turned to proper heavy rain by late afternoon and didn't finish with us until around bedtime which meant we didn't have to lay in bed and listen to it hitting the motorhomes' steel roof.

 This morning we awoke to what we have become familiar with - low cloud and mist with a bit of drizzle in the air.
-Having moved up to the Station Inn's car park yesterday made it easier for us to use their facilities enabling us to dump everything and will the fresh water tank.
+Having moved up to the Station Inn's car park yesterday it made it easier for us to use their facilities enabling us to dump everything and fill the fresh water tank.

 Once we were ready we made our way towards the Settle area to meet a very dear man, Ian Morris.
 I'd allowed forty-five minutes because Google maps had said the journey would take thirty, however the satnav told me I had a journey of fifty-four minutes ahead of me, so I was fearful we'd be late.